-Three State Fair Entries total from 50170, 50171, 50172, 50173; and 1 entry from 50175.
+Three State Fair entries total from 50170, 50171, 50172, 50173; and 1 entry from 50175.

-Check-in-Wednesday, 8 a.m.
+Judging Time Sign-up-Tuesday, 5-8 p.m.

-Judging-Wednesday, 9:30 a.m.
+Judging: Wednesday, 9:30 a.m. (bring fresh plants Wednesday morning)

 Humiston Building

-Soybeans: (SF 50170)
+Soybeans (SF 50170)

 Exhibit five fresh plants (include root system that is washed) that are representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois.edu, an FFA crops record or similar information.
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois.edu, an FFA crops record, or similar information.

-Corn: (SF 50171)
+Corn (SF 50171)

 Exhibit two fresh plants of field corn (include root system that is washed), that is representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
 Sweet corn should be exhibited in Vegetable Gardening unless being raised under commercial contract by the exhibitor.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois.edu, an FFA crops record or similar information.
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois.edu, an FFA crops record, or similar information.

-Small Grains: (SF 50172)
+Small Grains (SF 50172)

 Exhibit one gallon of the current year's crop of oats, wheat, rye, or barley that is representative of the member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois.edu, an FFA crops record or similar information.
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois.edu, an FFA crops record, or similar information.

-Crops Innovation Class: (SF 50173)
+Crops Innovation Class (SF 50173)